codeneuro/gitgoing/README.md

 10. You should see your new branch up on your fork's github page.

 ## Let's make a real contribution
-1. You can run the test suite by `py.test`
+1. You can run the test suite by typing `py.test` (pronounced "pie test") in the repo root directory.
+This is a python package that will execute the tests and print out the results.
 2. Open up the test file `gitgoing/tests/test_gitgoing.py` in your favorite editor
 3. Comment out the test named `test_cv_broken` by removing the # characters at the beginning of each line of the test in the `test_gitgoing.py` file.
 4. Run the tests again and watch it fail.
 You should see this kind of message: